alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 </vector>
 ```

-The results are shown in **Figure 2** below.
-Toggle the checkboxes below to see how enabling and disabling certain transformations affects the final result!
+The results are shown in **Figure 2** below; toggle the checkboxes to see how the different combinations of transformations affect the final result!

 {% include posts/2016/11/29/includes2_transforming_paths_demo.html %}

-The ability to chain together `group` transformations makes them an extremely powerful technique, enabling us to achieve a variety of cool effects. **Figure 3** below gives three such examples:
+The ability to chain together `group` transformations makes them extremely powerful, making it possible to achieve a variety of cool effects. **Figure 3** below gives three such examples:

-* The _expand/collapse icon_ is drawn using two paths.
-When clicked, the two straight lines are simultaneously rotated 90° and a `<group>` containing the two paths is vertically translated in order to create the effect.
+* The _expand/collapse icon_ is drawn using two rectangular paths.
+When clicked, the two paths are simultaneously rotated 90° and vertically translated to create the effect.

-* The _alarm clock icon_ draws its bells using two rectangular paths.
-When clicked, a `<group>` containing these two paths is repeatedly rotated about the center, making it look as if the alarm clock is ringing.
+* The _alarm clock icon_ also draws its bells using two rectangular paths.
+When clicked, a `<group>` containing the two paths is rotated back and forth about the center to create a 'ringing' effect.

-* The _radio button icon_ animation is one of my favorites because of its clever simplity.
-The radio button is drawn using two paths: a filled inner dot and a stroked outer ring.
-Surprisingly, only three elements need to be animated.
-For example, when animating from an unchecked to checked state, the following attributes are animated:
+* The _radio button icon_ animation is one of my favorites due to its clever simplicity.
+The radio button is also drawn using only two paths: a filled inner dot and a stroked outer ring.
+When the radio button transitions between an unchecked to checked, only three attributes are animated:

     | Time  | Outer ring `strokeWidth` | Outer ring `scale{X,Y}` | Inner dot `scale{X,Y}` |
     |-------|--------------------------|-------------------------|------------------------|